bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 Where does the inner Function gets the arg from if the outer Function is gone and it does not exist anymore?

-The arg is still there!
+##The arg is still there!

 Even though the outer Function is gone, the arg is there available for the inner Function!

 The arg has been saved for us by the JavaScript engine when the outer Function executed – in the past!

-Here the notion of time is important, even if we speak in microseconds!
+##Here the notion of time is important, even if we speak in microseconds!

-##There is something more interesting going on here!
+There is something more interesting going on here!

-If the inner Function will be called later, maybe more than once, the arg will be available for it no matter how many times the inner Function is called.
+If the inner Function will be called later, maybe more than once, the arg will still be available for it no matter how many times the inner Function is called.

 Until the last call, when the arg gets garbage collected!

-Now you can see how we “store data” inside the code, I hope!
+##Now you can see how we “store data” inside the code, I hope!

 If arg is the data, the outer Function is our storage capability!